UCCNetsoc/netsocadmin2/README.md

 ## Installation

-### For development environment, please look further below.
+### For development environment, please look further below

 **NOTE** if this is for production, use Portainer.
 It provides a `Recreate` button that can automatically pull the latest image and make a new container with the same settings